 1. Alfonso Fuentes Aznar Director

-1. L. N. López de Lacalle Marcaide Presidente/a
+1. L. N. López de Lacalle Marcaide Chair

 1. Ingeniería Mecánica, Materiales y Fabricación